Want to reach more customers and increase your brand’s awareness worldwide as a Shopify store owner?

 First, download the Google Shopping app on the Shopify App Store.
 It will ask for some information about your Shopify store.
 Your store URL and then log in to your Shopify store, which will directly ask you.

 It will be asking permission for all your data to function.
 Then, connect it with your Google Merchant account.

 - Track Google Conversion

-On Google Shopping App on Shopify you can track conversion.
-In your Google Ads account go to Tools & Setting>Conversion.
+On Google Shopping App on Shopify, you can track conversion.
+In your Google Ads account, go to Tools & Settings>Conversion.

-You can track purchases of your customers and also track metrics such as add to cart.
+You can track your customers’ purchases and also track metrics such as add to cart.
 Observing conversions can be highly beneficial for your business.

 - Sync your products.

-If there are not approved products then you can go in and see why it’s not approved.
-This might be due to; Labels don’t match with the product or missing product data.
+If there are no approved products, then you can go in and see why they are not approved.
+This might be due to Labels not matching the product or missing product data.